 - Cover the jar loosely and place a rubber band on your jar to mark the level where your freshly fed starter started.
 Set the jar in a warm place.

-- After about 4 to 6 hours, check whether your starter has doubled.
+- Set a timer for 4 hours, check whether your starter has doubled.

 - Repeat this process once your starter reaches its peak.
 If your starter rises dependable, in 4 to 6 hours, then it's ready to use for baking!

-Day 3: Prepare your sourdough starter for bread baking!
+STEP 3: Prepare your sourdough starter for bread baking

 For the best results, feed your starter every time it reaches its peak the day before you want to use it for baking.
 This strengthens yeast, making them more active and efficient.
 It also encourages the production of acids with deeper and sweeter flavors.